hospitalBayanihan/site/README.md

 7. Modify the main/templates/index.html to modify the front end that will serve as the form.
 Make sure the names matches the declarations in main/views.py

+Herlan Branch notes:
+1. models.py in main was edited to include all columns from airtable
+2. refresch view was added to update database based from airtable data